socrata/python-101/lessons/1-the-basics.md

 Will print `81` out.

-Download the files and try it out yourself.
+Download the files and try it out yourself!

 TODO (actual instructions on downloading/running files).